 As part of Cinven’s overall approach to responsible investing, we seek to ensure that the Boards and management teams of the portfolio companies, in which the Cinven funds invest, take responsibility for sustainability topics, including modern slavery, by:

-• Ensuring board members are aware of Cinven’s ESG approach and that a board member (or the board collectively) is allocated responsibility for ESG;
+- Ensuring board members are aware of Cinven’s sustainability approach and that a board member (or the board collectively) is allocated responsibility for sustainability;

-• Supporting the portfolio companies to adopt suitable ESG policies and report to Cinven on whether these policies have been implemented, including those covering human rights;
+- Supporting the portfolio companies to adopt suitable sustainability policies and report to Cinven on whether these policies have been implemented, including those covering human rights;

-• Ensuring portfolio companies that are subject to the UK MSA plan to disclose in line with those reporting requirements and similar requirements in other relevant jurisdictions; and
+- Ensuring portfolio companies that are subject to the UK MSA plan to disclose in line with those reporting requirements; and

 Reporting

 In 2022, Cinven established reporting by its portfolio companies of alignment to ILO standards as part of its annual KPI tracking.
-In 2023, out of 34 portfolio companies reported to Cinven, 100% reported alignment to the ILO standards.
+In 2024, out of 36 portfolio companies that reported to Cinven, 100% reported alignment to the ILO standards.

-• Whether the company has implemented the UN Guiding Principles on Business and Human Rights (UNGPs)
+- Whether the company has implemented the UNGPs

-• Whether the company has policies in place to monitor compliance with the local laws, UNGC principles and/or OECD guidelines for Multinational Enterprises
+- Whether the company has policies in place to monitor compliance with the local laws, UN Global Compact (UNGC) principles and/or OECD guidelines for

 Future Developments in Cinven’s ESG Procedures